Compliance18 Juni, 2025

 The marketing portion of a business plan addresses four main topics: product, price, promotion, and place.

-A business plan is a blueprint for taking an idea for a product or service and turning it into a commercially viable reality.
+A business plan is a blueprint that takes an idea for a product or service and helps make it a commercially viable reality.
 The marketing portion of the business plan addresses four main topics:

 • Product: What is the good or service that your business will offer?
 How is that product better than the competition?
 Why will people buy it?